 - Litigating remedial plan in Congressional redistricting case on behalf of Governor McAuliffe, which resulted in Governor’s advocated creation of second minority opportunity district in Virginia.

-* Representative matters reflect work prior to joining Gentry Locke
+* Some representative matters reflect work prior to joining Gentry Locke

 - Member, Virginia State Bar